What is a credit Card?

 Credit cards offer interest free periods of usually about 55 days (some cards offer fewer or more interest free days).
 During the interest free period, you would not be charged any interest on purchases you make, but if you fail to payback your credit card balance by the last day of the interest free period you would be charged interest on the amount owed.

-Note: Interest free periods do NOT apply to cash withdrawals made with your NZ credit card.
+It is important to note that interest-free periods do NOT often apply to cash withdrawals made with your NZ credit card.
 When you withdraw cash directly using your credit card, it usually begins to incur interest on the very same day.
-Also, cash withdrawal often attract a higher interest rate than purchases.
+Also, cash withdrawal often attracts a higher interest rate than purchases.

 Some NZ credit cards offer reward points just for using them.
 This is because credit card providers such as Mastercard and Visa charge businesses a fee for each credit card transaction you make.
 Rewards often come in the form of reward points schemes in which you earn reward points for every dollar you spend.
 You can then use the accumulated reward points for purchases, or in some cases, redeem your points for cash.